-- 2.78 New and improved movement networks There are numerous potential opportunities to improve pedestrian and cycle connectivity through the Masterplan Area.
-There are opportunities to review car parking arrangements, improve or introduce new pedestrian crossings to reduce the barrier effects of the A179 and A689 in particular, and develop pedestrian and cycle routes around the Masterplan Area linking key sites and destinations.
-It is also important that connectiity is considered from across the town to the Masterplan area.
-Threats - 2.79 Competition from other centres Other centres in Tees Valley and beyond will also be seeking to reinforce and enhance their retail, leisure and town centre economies and this could attract people and businesses from the Hartlepool area. - 2.80 Not delivering an integrated solution The short term programme of investment is largely within the control of the Council working with other interested parties.
+- 2.79 Competition from other centres Other centres in Tees Valley and beyond will also be seeking to reinforce and enhance their retail, leisure and town centre economies and this could attract people and businesses from the Hartlepool area. - 2.80 Not delivering an integrated solution The short term programme of investment is largely within the control of the Council working with other interested parties.
 Many of the issues are localised in nature and can be remedied locally, particularly around public realm and movement.
 When the transformational projects are considered; however, which will fundamentally change the demand dynamic, these need to be planned for now. - 2.81 Deliverability of proposals Whilst the property market is recovering funding and developer appetite is still constrained it is essential that proposals that are developed in the Masterplan are robust.
 Should the market recovery stall or funding opportunities be curtailed this could put opportunities at risk.

-Masterplan Framework 3.
+3. Masterplan Framework

 - 3.1 The Masterplan is built up from many layers of analysis that encompass the socioeconomic, the physical and the policy landscape.
 The detailed analysis is contained in the Strategic Framework Baseline Report that informs the Masterplan.

 - 3.2 The Assets and Liabilities outlined in the previous section demand specific responses.
 The purpose of this section is to detail in a thematic sense, a series of integrated 'strategies' in support of the Masterplan delivery.
 These strategies incorporate the following:

 - Leisure Destination Strategy;

 - Live, Work and Play Strategy;

 - Retail Revival Strategy; and

 - Physical Strategy.

-- The Physical Strategy breaks down into a series of component integrated sub-strategies 3.3 and approaches:
+- 3.3 The Physical Strategy breaks down into a series of component integrated sub-strategies and approaches:

 - Public Realm Strategy;

 - Movement Strategy;

 - Reinstating the Historic Hartlepool Grain;

 - Key Development Sites; and

 - Improving Physical Appearance of Buildings.